Skip to main content

 Bajan Rum Punch

-Following the classic rhyme 'One of sour, two of sweet, three of strong, four of weak,' this punch combines lime juice, sugar, Bajan rum, and water, with a dash of Angostura bitters and nutmeg.
-It's the quintessential island drink.
+Built on the old rhyme 'one of sour, two of sweet, three of strong, four of weak,' this punch mixes lime juice, sugar, Bajan rum, and water, finished with a dash of Angostura bitters and grated nutmeg.
+It's the island drink everyone reaches for.

 cocktailvaries, typically 15-20%